Relationship Counselling in London & Online: A Deeper Exploration

 The Vulnerability of Loving

 Brené Brown speaks often of how vulnerability is the birthplace of connection.
+This can be extremely difficult for men, taught from a young age that to be masculine is to stand apart, not share or be seen as ‘weak’.
 Yet to be vulnerable requires us to face shame, fear, and the haunting question: “Am I worthy of love?”
-Relationship counselling can support you in meeting these fears with gentleness—so that love becomes less about proving and more about being.
+In our deepest vulnerability we find, there is beauty to behold and aliveness to be found.
+I provide relationship counselling to support you in meeting these fears with gentleness — so that love becomes less about proving and more about being.

 Love as Art: Therapy as Canvas